4. Abolish Income Taxation

 Comments

 With what?
 With consumption taxes.
-In the next plank, we will look more closely at those, and why they’re superior.
-In this plank, I want to focus on why production taxes need to go.
+In the next plank, we’ll look more closely at those, and why they’re so vastly superior.
+In this plank, we’ll focus on why taxes on production need to go.

 Production taxes are a source of numerous evils.
 They are also unnecessary.
 From 1776 to 1914, the federal government got along just fine without them. /1 /2

-And the benefits of ending them would be little short of stupendous.
+The benefits that would flow from ending them would be little short of miraculous.
 Among other things, ending income taxation would:

-And those are just the benefits that spring immediately to mind.
+And those are just the benefits that spring to mind.
 Doubtless there are more.

 If any single reform can palpably improve the life of every American, it is this one.